Parkway C-2

 District-Level NCES Analysis

-PARKWAY C-2 operates 29 public schools serving 17,134 students, placing it in the mid-size range in Missouri.
-The school portfolio breaks down into 19 elementary, 5 middle, 4 high, 1 other schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 16,759 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in St. Louis County County.
+Parkway C-2 operates 29 public schools serving 17,134 students, placing it in the mid-size range in Missouri.
+The school portfolio breaks down into 19 elementary, 5 middle, 4 high, 1 combined schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in St. Louis County.

-Academic infrastructure includes 4 of 29 schools offering Advanced Placement (99 AP courses district-wide), a 245.4:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 14.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 4 of 29 schools offering Advanced Placement (99 AP courses district-wide), a 245.4:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 14.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 58.2% White, 14.7% African American, 13.3% Asian across the district's schools.
+Its most demographically mixed campus is Mckelvey Primary, with a diversity index of 75.3/100.

 Source: NCES Common Core of Data NCES Common Core of Data